#1 A well-balanced isekai

 #5 Racism & Politics

 After first arriving in Lagunica, Subaru ends up meeting and falling in love with Emilia.
-He doesn’t think too much about her place in the world or about her being a half-elf, even going so far as to comment that he finds elves cute, which eh… causes some problems down the line.
+He doesn’t think too much about her place in the world or about her being a half-elf, even going so far as to comment that he finds elves cute.
+This eh… causes some problems down the line.

 After the first story arc, Subaru is told that Emilia is a candidate for the now-empty throne of Lagunica and in competition with several other potential heirs.
-However, Emilia is the least-popular candidate, because that ancient evil I alluded to earlier is a half-elf witch with silver hair, which every single person in the nation is fearful of.
-And one look at the other possible candidates betrays just how deeply that racism against her people runs; these people would rather be ruled by open sociopaths or a literal criminal.
+However, Emilia is the least-popular candidate because she closely resembles a mythical half-elf witch that nearly everybody is afraid of.
+One look at the other possible candidates betrays just how deeply that racism against her people runs.

-Subaru has no connection with Lagunica and can’t comprehend this racism, which leaves him infuriated whenever somebody comments that her participation in the election is ridiculous or that she has no chance of winning.
+Subaru has no connection with Lagunica and can’t comprehend this racism, which leaves him infuriated.
+He gets angry whenever somebody comments that Emilia’s participation in the election is ridiculous or that she has no chance of winning.
 He lashes out at people and tries to shame them, only to find that this belief is so deeply rooted that he ends up being the weird person people take issue with.

 Re:Zero is far from done and a second season is scheduled for this year, which will likely delve further into Emilia’s candidacy for the throne.
 What is here, however, is already plenty intriguing and offers a lot of food for thought.
 I was fortunate to grow up in a more enlightened era and society, which made the depictions of racism here quite shocking to me.
 To see Emilia work hard to still have a shot at winning this political race is encouraging and an underdog story like few others.
 It reminds me of Eagle in all the right ways.